-- 16.1.
-At the end of each track session be it qualifying or the actual race, all cars must slow down after taking the Chequered Flag and leave the circuit as directed by officials. - 16.2.
-At the end of your race, presentations will take place on the designated Podium or in the Paddock in accordance with championship/series regulations.
+At the end of each track session be it qualifying or the actual race, all vehicles must slow down after taking the chequered flag and leave the circuit via the pit lane entry returning to Parc Fermé as required.

+At the end of your race, presentations will take place in the Paddock in accordance with championship/series regulations.
 Please follow instructions of race marshals etc.